marklearst/skydio-autonomy-widget/README.md

 ## 🧑‍💻 Development Guidelines

-- All UI components documented in Storybook.
 - Use the shared `IconButton` for all interactive autonomy icons (including expand/collapse).
 - Responsive by default: minimal UI on mobile, full controls on desktop.
 - Exports via `index.ts` for each component folder.
 - Prefer composable patterns (children, flexible props).
-- Key UI states must have a corresponding Storybook story.
-- Follow project ESLint and Prettier configs.

 ---